sonata-project/dev-kit/project/CONTRIBUTING.md

 And finally, use your common sense : if you see a PR about a typo, or if there is a situation (faulty commit, revert needed) maybe you can merge it directly.

+#### Dependencies version dropping

+Do not merge any merge request dropping a dependency version support.
+To achieve that, mark them as `RTM`, and mention then on Slack when asking for a release.

+This rule should be applied for these reasons:

+- Even if it's semver compatible, we don't maintain minor branches.
+So it's preferable to give priority to bugfixes over version-dropping PRs.
+- Some dependencies need a dev-kit update.
+By the way, you can make a PR on dev-kit and link it to your own.

 ### Be nice to the contributor

 Thank them for contributing.
 Encourage them if you feel this is going to be long.